a-kenji/update-rust-toolchain/README.md

 ```

 # Running GitHub Actions on the Action
 GitHub Actions will not run workflows by a PR that is itself opened by a GitHub Action.
-There are two ways to have GitHub Actions CI run on a PR submitted by this action.
+There are three ways to have GitHub Actions CI run on a PR submitted by this action.

 ## Manually
 You can manually run the following commands, in order to force a CI run of the PR.